faroukbmiled/BOIIIWD/README.md

 ### Notes:
 .
 It saves your input except for workshop id <br>
 .
 Excuse the progress bar its pretty shit atm, will be working on it <br>
 .
-If you do not know where to find your map in-game check this [video](https://youtu.be/XIQjfXXlgQs?t=260) out ,for mods find "mods" in the game's main menu
+If you do not know where to find your map in-game check this [video](https://youtu.be/XIQjfXXlgQs?t=260) out ,for mods find "mods" in the game's main menu <br>
 .
 Initializing SteamCMD for the first time could take some time depending on your internet speed